General Terms and Conditions of use

 Politically Exposed Persons

-As part of its obligations to combat money laundering and the financing of terrorism, Lydia and its partners are required to apply additional due diligence measures with respect to politically exposed persons (hereinafter referred to as "PEPs"), who are subject to specific regulations due to the particular risks they and/or their close relations face in terms of financial support for terrorism, attempted corruption or the circulation of capital of fraudulent origin for money laundering purposes.
+As part of its obligations to combat money laundering and the financing of terrorism, Lydia and its partners are required to apply additional due diligence measures with respect to politically exposed persons (hereinafter referred to as "PEPs"), who are subject to specific regulations due to the particular risks they and/or their close relations face in terms of financial support for terrorism, attempted corruption or the circulation of the capital of fraudulent origin for money laundering purposes.
 In view of this higher risk, Lydia and its Partners are subject, in addition to the due diligence measures provided for any Consumer, to enhanced control and additional due diligence measures at the inception of the business relationship and during the execution of the Service.

-Lydia reminds you that a PEP is defined under Article L. 561-10 of the Monetary and Financial Code as: "a person who is exposed to particular risks by reason of the political, jurisdictional or administrative functions that he/she performs or has performed or those performed by direct members of his/her family or by persons known to be closely associated with him/her, or who becomes so during the course of the business relationship".
+Lydia reminds you that a PEP is defined under Article L. 561-10 of the Monetary and Financial Code as: "a person who is exposed to particular risks by reason of the political, jurisdictional or administrative functions that he/she performs or has performed or those performed by direct members of his/her family or by persons known to be closely associated with him/her, or who become so during the course of the business relationship".

 Consequently, any Consumer corresponding to this definition undertakes to perform all necessary diligence to enable Lydia and its Partners to carry out an enhanced review of the transactions carried out on his/her Consumer Account, to inform them of any exceptional transaction compared to the transactions usually recorded on his/her Consumer Account and to provide them with any document or information required in order to enable Lydia and its Partners to justify compliance with this specific regulation to the relevant authorities.